 Walking the Walk

-In life you’ll come across many people who are adept at talking the talk, but don’t even own the right shoes to walking the walk.
+In life you’ll come across many people who are adept at talking the talk, but don’t even own the right shoes to walk the walk.
 These people set their standards very high but in almost every case fail to measure up to their own standards.

 This is especially true for lifestyle designers, partially because we set our standards very, very high, and partially because our philosophies tend to change fairly dramatically with great frequency.